Program overview

 Career Options

-Graduates of the Bachelor of Engineering Technology - Chemical program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Engineering Technology in Chemical can pursue a variety of career paths in Canada, including:

-• Chemical Engineer: Design and develop processes for large-scale chemical manufacturing.
+• Chemical Engineer: Design and develop processes for large-scale manufacturing, plan and test production methods, and ensure compliance with safety and environmental regulations.

-• Quality Control Engineer: Ensure products meet quality standards and regulatory requirements.
+• Quality Control Analyst: Conduct tests and inspections on products to ensure they meet quality standards and regulatory requirements.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.